 2009: Tokheim acquires a 60% stake in Background2 Ltd. in the UK.
 Acquisition of Rohé: Bulgaria, Romania, Serbia, Latvia, Lithuania.

 2010: Acquisition of Acis Slovakia & Czech Republic

-Today: Tokheim Group, based in Paris, France, is one of the world’s leading manufacturers and service providers of fuel dispensing and automation equipment.
-With operations in many countries around the globe, Tokheim offers customers a complete range of fuel dispensers and pumps, retail automation systems, payment terminals, media devices, replacement parts and upgrade kits, and a full range of support services, including service station construction and maintenance.
+2016: Dover completes acquisition of Tokheim’s dispenser and systems businesses.
+Today Tokheim, head-quartered in Dundee, UK, is one of the world’s leading manufacturers of fuel dispensing and automation equipment.
+With operations in many countries around the globe, Tokheim offers customers a complete range of fuel dispensers and pumps, retail automation systems, payment terminals, media devices, replacement parts, and upgrade kits.